cryoem-sweden/docs/acq/loading.rst

 4. The nanocap is ready when their is no bubbling of liquid N2 anymore

-For visual illustration wath the following video:
+For visual illustration watch the following video:

 .. raw:: html